 The application is divided into three sections: (1) the technology, (2) the startup team, and (3) the founders.
 You should be prepared to provide detailed, concise answers to questions surrounding each of these topics.
 We encourage each founder to review the application questions and pitch video criteria prior to applying, but to help you understand the type of technologies and startup teams that will be a good fit for the accelerator program, we have highlighted three key points designed to guide your thought process and help you formulate productive answers.

 Stick to the basics when drafting your answer — marketing lingo can lend excitement to your technology or business idea, but is essentially ineffective in conveying the necessary information.
 You should assume that the reviewer does not share your area of expertise, and thus should be easily understood by a diverse audience.
 If a one-sentence description can convey what you plan to do, then you are halfway to describing your technology or business idea.

 While entrepreneurial experience is helpful, it is neither critical nor required.
-It is also important to keep in mind that entrepreneurs often possess a multitude of transferable skills, allowing them the flexibility to step into multiple roles within a team.
+IKeep in mind that entrepreneurs often possess a multitude of transferable skills, allowing them the flexibility to step into multiple team roles.
 Commitment, resilience, and passion are also key attributes of successful entrepreneurs — and are the primary drivers behind taking initiative and following through.
-An entrepreneurial mindset is vital to the success of your startup team, so it is important to elaborate on the intersection of your skills and attributes.
+An entrepreneurial mindset is vital to the success of your startup team, so elaborate on the intersection of your skills and attributes.